elliewix/IS-452-Fall2019/readme.md

-# IS 452: Foundations of Information Processing - Spring 2019
+# IS 452: Foundations of Information Processing - Fall 2019

-A public repo for the Spring 2019 IS452 lecture notes
+A public repo for the Fall 2019 IS452 lecture notes

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/elliewix/IS-452-Fall2018/master) (this is currently for the Fall 18 run until I fix the binder thing)